craigargh/cfg-python/lesson_plans/session_2.md

 - This exercise helps develop the students' ability to adapt an existing piece of code to solve a different problem
 - The square program can be used as a starting point for students
 - Extension 1: Draw a octagon instead of square
-- Extension 2: Draw a circle.
-It is unlikely that the students will complete this one, it is instead meant to setup them up to understand why repitition with for loops is so useful later in the session.
+- Extension 2: Draw a circle (it is unlikely that the students will complete this one, it is instead meant to setup them up to understand why repitition with for loops is so useful later in the session)

 ## Block 4: For Loops